Joao-Ex-Machina/IST-CInte/Project_1/report/report.md

 ### True Network Congestion FIS

-Different from the last FIS the output of this System is not as much a "quantitative" variable as it is an action to be taken indicative.
+Different from the last FIS the output of this System is not as much a "quantitative" variable as it is an indicative of an action to be taken.
+This FIS combined the previously produced output with the Output Bandwidth variable, in order to determine if the Network is too congested for data forwarding (Fully Congested) and therefore should prioritize local data processing, able to be de-congested if data forwarding is prioritized  or if it is overall balanced and does not require further action.

 ![Membership Function for True Net.
 Congestion Input and Output variables](./images/TNC_FIS_MF.png){}